Gillian B. Loeb: Post-Crisis

-Loeb is introduced in Batman: Year One as the commissioner of Gotham City's Police Department at about the time Batman first appears in the city.
-He is in mob boss Carmine Falcone's pocket and immediately considers then-Lieutenant James Gordon's honesty a threat.
-Loeb does not immediately share Falcone's concerns about Batman, since the masked vigilante is targeting only low-level criminals and distracts the public from their activities.
-One night however, Batman breaks into Falcone's mansion during a dinner party, the guests at which include Loeb and several other Gotham elites, and publicly announces that he intends to bring them down as well.
+Loeb is introduced in Batman: Year One as the commissioner of Gotham City's Police Department three months before Batman first appears in the city.
+He is in mob boss Carmine Falcone's pocket and considers then-Lieutenant James Gordon's honesty a threat.
+He has a habit of immediately following up his statements with childish re-assertions (e.g. "Dent is your problem, Falcone.
+Yes he is."), as if he anticipates being contradicted.
+Loeb does not share Gordon's concerns about Batman, since Batman is targeting only low-level criminals and distracts the public from his activities.
+Assistant district attorney Harvey Dent seems much more of a threat, as he has nearly indicted Falcone multiple times over the years.
+One night however, Batman breaks into Falcone's mansion during a dinner party, the guests at which include Loeb and several other Gotham elites, and announces that he intends to bring them down.

-Enraged, Loeb assigns Gordon to lead a task force with the sole purpose of arresting Batman.
-The vigilante proves frustratingly elusive, until the GCPD finally manages to corner him in an abandoned building following an impromptu rescue on the street.
-Loeb fakes a demolition order to have a bomb dropped on the building before sending in a heavily armed SWAT team to search for a body.
-Batman manages to escape, though not before humiliating Loeb further by easily overcoming his pursuers.
+Terrified, Loeb assigns Gordon to lead a task force to arrest Batman.
+Gordon's traps for Batman prove utterly ineffective, but the GCPD corners him in an abandoned building following an impromptu rescue on the street.
+Loeb has a bomb dropped on the building and sends in a heavily armed SWAT team to search for a body.
+Batman escapes.

-When Gordon (alongside assistant district attorney Harvey Dent) begins surreptitiously helping Batman, Loeb blackmails him with evidence of his extramarital affair with Sgt.
+Loeb informs Gordon he has evidence of his extramarital affair with Sgt.
 Sarah Essen.
-Gordon is able to thwart Loeb's plan by confessing his indiscretion to his wife Barbara.
+However, Loeb seemingly keeps it a secret.

-Eventually, Batman, Gordon, and Dent expose Loeb's ties to the Falcone mob and he is forced to resign.
+Eventually Detective Flass, faced with the prospect of ten years in prison, exposes Loeb's ties to the Falcone mob and he is forced to resign.
 According to Gordon, Loeb's replacement, Jack Grogan, is just as corrupt.
 Gordon becomes the department's commissioner a few years later.

 In Batman: Dark Victory, Loeb returns, hoping to use the Hangman killings as an excuse to try to get the city council to remove Gordon from his position as commissioner.
 His overall goal is to regain his former position, arguing that his "experience" makes him more qualified.
 Before his plans can be fulfilled, he is killed by the Hangman Killer.